maxacan/clypher/docs/source/inner-workings/engines.rst

 - **Request a new file from its FileHandler instance:** This results in a file getting popped from its queue, read and returned as ``bytes``.
 - **Send the returned bytes to its Encryptor instance:** The Encryptor will then encrypt or decrypt the file, and return the result as ``bytes``.
 - **Send the bytes back to the FileHandler instance:** The FileHandler will write the output file and prepare the next file in the queue.

-..
-    #TODO: update this once the api is actually done
-    #TODO: add docs on how to create a new engine and make it available

 Occasionally, the Engine will send messages to the console using the CLI API.